leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the Hobby Devs Team or check our [Hobby Devs Blog](https://hobbydevs.wordpress.com).
 The Team Members are:
 - Leonie
 - Zelong